wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.III.3

 <p class=fip id=p3>
-3.&emsp;It is surely apparent by now why the ego regards spirit as its ‘enemy’.
+3. It is surely apparent by now why the ego regards spirit as its ‘enemy’.
 <sup>2</sup>The ego arose from the separation, and its continued existence depends on your continuing belief in the separation.
 <sup>3</sup>The ego must offer you some sort of reward for maintaining this belief.
 <sup>4</sup>All it can offer is a sense of temporary existence, which begins with its own beginning and ends with its own ending.